koenraadvanmeerbeek/sGlobe-website/content/home/join.md

 [design.spacing]
 padding = [ "40px", "0", "40px", "0" ]
 +++
-We have two PhD vacancies in the framework of the MICROMICS project ('microclimate- and genomics-informed distribution modelling to improve predictions of species’ range dynamics and extinction risk under environmental change’).
-The topics of these positions are:
+**We have two PhD vacancies in the framework of the MICROMICS project** ('microclimate- and genomics-informed distribution modelling to improve predictions of species’ range dynamics and extinction risk under environmental change’).
+The topics of these positions are (click the links to download the vacancy):
-1. Microclimate Ecology and the Spatial Distributions of Forest Plant Species: {{% staticref "files/Vacancy MICROMICS_sGlobe.pdf" %}}Download the vacancy here{{% /staticref %}}
+1. {{% staticref "files/Vacancy MICROMICS_sGlobe.pdf" %}}Microclimate Ecology and the Spatial Distributions of Forest Plant Species{{% /staticref %}}
-2. [[Microclimate Ecology and the Adaptive Potential of Forest Plant Species]](static/files/Vacancy MICROMICS_sGlobe.pdf)
+2. {{% staticref "files/Vacancy MICROMICS_Honnay.pdf" %}}Microclimate Ecology and the Adaptive Potential of Forest Plant Species{{% /staticref %}}
+The deadline for submissions is the 15th of September.

 I am always interested in hearing from motivated students or researchers to collaborate on topics of mutual interest.
 Have a look at [Research](/#research) and our [Research projects](#projects) to see what we are doing.
 So if you are interested in applying for a PhD or postdoc fellowship, you are always welcome to contact me.
 The different opportunities are listed below.